Updated: Jun 28

 It was giving...
 GIRL!
 It's right there!
 "Do you want to be well?"
 (John 5:6)

-Now, I'm not going to romanticize the quality of the US mental health system or dismissively tell folks to go to therapy and all of your will go away.
+Now, I'm not going to romanticize the quality of the US mental health system or dismissively tell folks to go to therapy and all of your problems will go away.
 While I think a lot more of us could benefit from it.
 Therapy is not one-size fits all.
 There are different types of therapy depending on what you need.
 Every therapist is different.
 Although my therapist is Christian, and quotes scripture on occasion this is not "Christian/Biblical counseling."
 For my personal history and health concerns, I need more than what "biblical counselors" can give.
 Plus, I already have a slew of friends and family that point me to the Word when I'm down.

 Finding the right therapist definitely requires extensive research, sometimes trial and error, and sadly--for those live in the USA and don't have health insurance that covers therapy--a whole lot of money.
 I found mine searching for a black woman in my area on PsychologyToday.com and using my mom's insurance (thx mom <3).